neutaaaaan/iosvkem/README.md

 The only thing I ask is that the changes be made to the template and a new .vim colour scheme generated.
 Managing changes backwards would be a nightmare.

+#### Installation instructions

+Installing Iosvkem is really complex and should only be attempted by trained professionals who have mastered the dark art of copying files into the right folders and adding `colorscheme Iosvkem` at the bottom of a `.vimrc`.

+I, myself, employ a team of a dozen engineers, all ex navy-seal, to manage and update my plugins of choice using [vim-plug](https://github.com/junegunn/vim-plug), like so:
+`Plug "neutaaaaan/iosvkem"`